 Changes to proposal

-Following consultation, we have made the following changes to the Southern Connections Stage 2 proposal:
+Following this feedback, we have made the following changes to the Southern Connections Stage 2 proposal:

 - The southbound traffic lane on Church Street will be narrowed from 5.9m to 4.2m, through use of a flush median;

 - Side islands with low level planting will be added to all the speed humps along Church Street and Meadow Street;

 - Lowered kerbs to allow pedestrians to cross will be added on Church Street near the Luke Street/Church Street intersection, to allow east-west pedestrian movement;

 - The existing speed hump on Luke Street, near to the Luke Street/Church Street intersection will be removed;

 - The footpath outside the dairy on Mount Wellington Highway, near the Mount Wellington Highway/Meadow Street intersection, will be widened;

 - The narrow, broken footpath on the western side of Mount Wellington Highway, near the Mount Wellington Highway/Meadow Street intersection, will be upgraded;

 - Existing parking bays on the western side of Mount Wellington Highway, near the Mount Wellington Highway/Hillside Road intersection, will be upgraded;